palera1n/palera1n/README.md

 [![GitHub License](https://img.shields.io/github/license/palera1n/palera1n?color=%23C96FAD)](https://github.com/palera1n/palera1n/blob/main/LICENSE)

-This is the official repo for the palera1n jailbreak, a jailbreak for A8 through A11 devices, on iOS 15.0 and higher.
+This is the official repo for the palera1n jailbreak, a jailbreak for A8 through A11, T2 devices, on iOS/iPadOS/tvOS 15.0, bridgeOS 6.0 and higher.

 ## Warnings
 We are **NOT** responsible for any data loss, or the result of a device being bricked.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself.